The Habitual Howling Hierarchy

 “I’m so proud of you and your brother,” he said one day, almost out of the blue.
 If someone threw out a hypothetical scenario, beforehand, in which my dad offered me unqualified praise without conditions, I would’ve said, “First of all, it will never happen, but if it did, it probably wouldn’t mean a lot to me.”
 Much to my surprise, it turned out to be one of the more meaningful moments of my life.
 I still remember the intersection we were approaching when he said it, and it’s been fifteen years since that happened.

-Did Mr. Levitch built a facade for his son by withholding praise, love and forgiveness for the expressed purpose of making his son a hard man who is invulnerable to insults and criticism?
+Did Mr. Levitch build a facade for his son by withholding praise, love and forgiveness for the expressed purpose of making his son a hard man who is invulnerable to insults and criticism?
 And did he maintain that facade, even on his deathbed?
 We don’t know, but we know Jerry Lewis did by cutting his children out of his will.
 While I’ve never been on a deathbed, I have to imagine that would be a pretty good time to let bygones be bygones and let our guard down to express love, pride, and forgiveness.
 It’s also an excellent time to close all the loops we’ve created for their own good, and … it’s actually hilarious when we don’t.
 Except to those who want to hear their loved one say one kind thing to them before they go to the great beyond.
 I didn’t have to go through this, because my dad eventually closed that loop, but if he didn’t, I can only imagine that all of the holes in my soul would’ve coalesced into one big, hilarious black hole.

 Mary